manell0/MileStone-2-emoji-memory/README.md

 #### Home Page and the Game Page

-The home and game page have the same structure in terms of appearance.
+The home and game pages have the same structure in terms of appearance.

 ### Existing Features